How To Salvage 18650 Batteries CellsPosted on: Tue Apr 04 2023

 Or Battery management system is a circuit board that manages a lithium battery pack.
-It protects the battery and its cells from operating outside of predefined setting to keep the pack safe.
+It protects the battery and its cells from operating outside of predefined settings to keep the pack safe.
 Another feature of BMSs is they work to keep a lithium battery pack in balance so it will last longer.

 Charge current is how many amps you send to the battery during its constant current charge phase.
-Actual current being delivered to the cell at any given moment will vary widely depending on the cell’s state of charge.
+The actual current being delivered to the cell at any given moment will vary widely depending on the cell’s state of charge.

 ISR/ESR Internal Series Resistance (IR)

 All over the place!
-Lithium ion batteries are by far the most common type of battery used in electronics.
-While there are many different types of lithium ion batteries, they filter down to two basic categories.
-Lithium ion cells and lithium polymer pouches.
+Lithium-ion batteries are by far the most common type of battery used in electronics.
+While there are many different types of lithium-ion batteries, they filter down into two basic categories.
+Lithium-ion cells and lithium polymer pouches.
 You will find plenty of lithium polymer pouches in phones and tablets and GPS systems.
-Power banks will generally have lithium ion cells, while portable speakers could have either or.
-Usually a small portable speaker will use a lithium polymer pouch and larger speaker systems will use cells.
-Break old electronics up see what you find!
+Power banks will generally have lithium-ion cells, while portable speakers could have either or.
+Usually, a small portable speaker will use a lithium polymer pouch and larger speaker systems will use cells.
+Break old electronics up and see what you find!
 Make sure to recycle what you can.

 While many devices use 18650 cells, old scooter battery packs are going to be your best bet.
 This is because scooter battery packs contain a high number of 18650 cells.
-It’s important to note that if a scooter battery pack is being discarded, there is a chance that a few of the cells are going to be bad.
-Modem and medical battery packs are also a great source of high-quality cells.
+It’s important to note that if a scooter battery pack is discarded, there is a chance that a few of the cells are going to be bad.
+Modem and medical battery packs are also a great sources of high-quality reclaimed cells.
 This is because the wear level of a cell is a function of several variables, one of which is how many times the cell is cycled.
-In most western countries, grid power delivery is pretty reliable.
-So that means any lithium ion battery that was used as a battery backup has more than likely only been cycled a handful of times, if they have been cycled at all.
+In most Western countries, grid power delivery is pretty reliable.
+So that means any lithium-ion battery that was used as a battery backup has more than likely only been cycled a handful of times if they have been cycled at all.

 When it comes to a local, domestic source for salvaging 18650 cells, old laptops are going to be your easiest source.
 You can check to see if your local recycling center or junkyard sells to the public, and if they do, you will be able to buy bad laptop battery packs by the pound and some really unbelievable prices.
 If that is not an option, there is always checking around the house and asking friends and family.
 You would be surprised how many people have old laptops and their batteries just sitting around collecting dust.
-Another thing you can do is check places like Facebook market and craigslist.
+Another thing you can do is check places like Facebook Marketplace and Craigslist.
 It's not too uncommon to see free electronics junk on websites like that.
 We also have an article where we go more in-depth about where to find 18650 lithium-ion cells.

 Can Salvaged 18650s Be Reliably Reused?

 Yes!
 Remember, it's usually just 1 or 2 cells that are bad or degraded in most battery packs.
-The built-in safety circuit in the battery shuts the entire pack off when even just one cell reaches a fault condition.
+The built-in safety circuit a BMS in the battery that shuts the entire pack off when even just one cell reaches a fault condition.
 So, that means that the rest of the cells are probably just fine.
 If you want to make sure that the salvaged 18650 cells you have are up to snuff for your use case, learn how to test and grade your salvaged cells.